-counsellors are also available at the Monash Medical Centre.
-In the only private clinic providing late abortions, counselling must be offered to all patients.
-A psychological assessment is required before a late abortion proceeds.

-- 8.77 As part of general clinical standards '[f]ollow up appointments are offered to virtually all women who terminate a pregnancy, although many women choose not to attend'.
-This consultation will check physical recovery, contraceptive needs and an assessment of general emotional state.
-Follow-up counselling may be arranged. - 8.78 The major public provider of abortions in Victoria is the Royal Women's Hospital.
+- counsellors are also available at the Monash Medical Centre.88 In the only private clinic providing late abortions, counselling must be offered to all patients.
+A psychological assessment is required before a late abortion proceeds.89 - 8.77 As part of general clinical standards '[f]ollow up appointments are offered to virtually all women who terminate a pregnancy, although many women choose not to attend'.90 This consultation will check physical recovery, contraceptive needs and an assessment of general emotional state.
+Follow-up counselling may be arranged.91 - 8.78 The major public provider of abortions in Victoria is the Royal Women's Hospital.
 Its Pregnancy Advisory Service (PAS) provides a range of services to women experiencing unplanned or unwanted pregnancy.
 The PAS Intake Service, which is the initial contact point, coordinates each woman's care.
 Support includes working through options of adoption, abortion, and continuing with the pregnancy.
-Pre- and post-abortion counselling is offered to all women using the service. - 8.79 The particular needs of women having abortions following diagnosis of fetal abnormality requires specialist support, including access to skilled counselling services and time to consider their decision.
-The Women's, Monash, and Mercy Hospital for Women all have fetal management units where specialist counselling and support is available.
+Pre- and post-abortion counselling is offered to all women using the service.
+33 - 8.79 The particular needs of women having abortions following diagnosis of fetal abnormality requires specialist support, including access to skilled counselling services and time to consider their decision.
+He Women's, Monash, and Mercy Hospital for Women all have fetal management units where specialist counselling and support is available.
 The Women's and Monash include the option of abortion, which is provided within those hospitals.
 The Mercy does not perform abortions.
+He Monash include the option of abortions which is provided within those hospitals.